Free Trial

 What is meant by market liquidity?

-Market liquidity refers to the ease and efficiency that investors can buy and sell assets.
-Liquid markets also enable large transactions made without significantly influencing the asset's price.
+Market liquidity refers to the ease and efficiency with which investors can buy and sell assets.
+Liquid markets also enable large transactions without significantly influencing the asset's price.
 The most liquid markets, such as blue-chip U.S. stocks, tend to be the largest.

 What is an example of market liquidity?